 How do you carry out a fire risk assessment?

 It is important that you carry out your fire risk assessment in a practical and systematic way and that you allocate enough time to do it properly.
 It must take the whole of your premises into account, including any outdoor locations and any rooms or areas that are rarely used.
 If your premises are small, you may be able to assess them as a whole.
+Please follow the guidance set out by the Home Office.
 In larger premises you may find it helpful to divide them into rooms or a series of assessments using natural boundaries.

 You must appoint one or more competent persons to carry out any of the preventative and protective measures needed to comply with the Regulatory Reform (Fire Safety) Order.
 This person could be you, an appropriately trained employee or where appropriate a third party.